wkwkgood5/TaskManagementSystem/README.md

 ### A task manager system using springboot+mybatis+thymeleaf+sqlite to support CRUD operation<br>
 #### Four questions with answers<br>
 #### 1 What optimizations were made for improving tasks retrieval?<br>
   1.1 Indexing is an effective way, providing rapid random lookups and efficient access.
-I set the ID of each task as the primary key.
-So each task is retrivaled by ID.
+We set the ID of each task as the primary key.
+So each task is retrievaled by ID.
 This could improve the speed of retrievaling, especially for large scale data.<br>
-  1.2 If a SELECT query contains an ORDER BY, GROUP BY or DISTINCT clause, we can use a b-tree structure to sort the output rows.<br>
+  1.2 If a `SELECT` query contains an `ORDER BY`, `GROUP BY` or `DISTINCT` clause, we can use a b-tree structure to sort the output rows.<br>
   1.3 Using multithreading method.
 Creat a config class and import `org.springframework.scheduling.concurrent.ThreadPoolTaskExecutor`  and `java.util.concurrent.ThreadPoolExecutor` then create a `ThreadPoolTaskExecutor` method.

 #### 2 How would you support bulk operations?<br>
-  Using methods that `JdbcTemplate` provide.
+  Using methods that `JdbcTemplate` provides.
 The main methods are
 * `excute()` can implement SQL command.
-* `batchUpdate()` can be used for bulk updating, saving and deteting.
+* `batchUpdate()` can be used for bulk updating, saving and deleting.
 * `queryForxxx()` for bulk querying.

 #### 3 How to optimize for task retrieval and design?<br>